 Stanford, Harvard bring brands, basketball to Chinese universities

-SHANGHAI – Two of the world’s most renown academic institutions put their basketball brands on display for a pair of friendlies at Shanghai Jiao Tong University’s Sports Arena on Wednesday in preparation for Saturday’s Pac-12 China Game.
+SHANGHAI – Two of the world’s most renowned academic institutions put their basketball brands on display for a pair of friendlies at Shanghai Jiao Tong University’s Sports Arena on Wednesday in preparation for Saturday’s Pac-12 China Game.

 Greeted by several hundred fans, mostly college-aged peers, and a large banner that read “sports build the bridge of friendship between Chinese and American college students, it is a delight to have friends coming from afar,” Stanford University defeated Beijing’s Tsinghua University, 98-56, and Harvard University beat host SJTU, 84-64.